bondy-io/bondy_docs/docs/reference/configuration/listeners.md

 @[config](admin_api.http.nodelay,on|off,on,v0.8.8)

-If `on`, option TCP_NODELAY is turned on for the socket, which means that also small amounts of data are sent immediately.
+If enabled, option TCP_NODELAY is turned on for the socket, which means that also small amounts of data are sent immediately.